Skip to Content Top

 Experts estimate that anywhere from five to seven percent of lung cancer cases can be attributed to occupational exposure, particularly in occupations such as:

 Some statistics set the figure of asbestos exposure at the workplace at 20-40% for adult males.
-Although guidelines for asbestos exposure at the workplace are stricter than they have ever been before, many people were exposed prior to these regulations and may develop mesothelioma at some point during their lifetime.
+Although guidelines for asbestos exposure at the workplace are stricter than they have ever been before, many people were exposed before these regulations and may develop mesothelioma at some point during their lifetime.

 About Mesothelioma Lung Cancer